The Strong Jewish Women’s Summit for Jewish Women Professionals

 Edie is the founder and facilitator of The Strong Women’s Club Podcast, Masterminds and Summits.

-Edie’s vast and varied international entrepreneurial and managerial experience is the perfect combination to now concentrate on building and nurturing a community, a movement, of strong Jewish women leaders.
+Edie’s vast and varied international entrepreneurial and managerial experience is the perfect combination to bring together and nurture a community of strong Jewish women leaders.

 It is time that we, as Jewish women, come to the forefront and support each other while reaching our own success.
 Together we are stronger.

-Don’t miss out on being able to build an amazing community of Strong Jewish Women leaders and business owners.
-This is you!
+Don’t miss out on being part of an amazing community of Strong Jewish Women leaders and business owners